-After the demise of Bei Song Dynasty, a new kiln was built on Hangzhou‘s Fenghuang Mountain During the Nan Song Dynasty.
-The detailed kiln address is still in doubt.
-“Guan”, meaning the government in Chinese, showed that Guan Kiln was the official kiln that only produced fine porcelains for the royal family, so it is noble and rare to become people’s first impression of Guan Kiln in the Song Dynasty.
+After the demise of the Bei Song Dynasty, a new kiln was built on Hangzhou‘s Fenghuang Mountain During the Nan Song Dynasty.
+The exact kiln address is still in doubt.
+“Guan” meaning the government in Chinese, showed that Guan Kiln was the official kiln that only produced fine porcelains for the royal family.
+Hence, it is noble and rare to become people’s first impression of Guan Kiln.

 Gold thread and iron wire: Ge Kiln

 Another feature of Jun porcelains is that the glaze has irregular flowing lines.
 This is because the enamel layer is thick.
-During the firing process, the glaze flows naturally to fill the gaps and cracks, and the glaze is formed similar to earthworms crawling in the dirt.
+During the firing process, the glaze flows naturally to fill the gaps and cracks, and the glaze is formed similarly to earthworms crawling in the dirt.

 White porcelain has mang: Ding Kiln

-Ding kiln was originally fired in the late Tang Dynasty, and prospered in the Bei Song Dynasty.
+Ding kiln was originally fired in the late Tang Dynasty and prospered in the Bei Song Dynasty.
 The site of the kiln is in Quyang County, Hebei Province, and it was given that name since it belonged to Dingzhou in the Song Dynasty.

 If you enjoyed this article, you might also like to read the following articles: